PhilipWright96/ElectionReminders/README.md

 4. From there - you can now run the app on the relevant app (for example Android Studio).
 5. If you make further changes in the ionic code and want to test in android/ios, you can just run ionic build and ionic cap copy.
 Then restart the app

+We have various helper commands in our package.json.
+For example...
+1. "npm run start-android" will create a dist folder, a android folder, and start the android app if you have installed it.
+2. "npm run refresh-android" will rebuild the dist folder and ensure the android folder is synced to the android environment.
+Useful if you have made a small change to the app and want direct feedback.

-Tips: if something goes wrong with the android build, you can simply delete the local android folder and rerun "ionic cap add android".
+Tips: if something goes wrong with the android build, you should first simply try "./gradlew clean" on the android platform.
+Failing that, here you can simply delete the local android folder and rerun
+"ionic cap add android".
 And to aid debugging, you can connect your phone to a computer, and go to the url chrome://inspect/#devices to view your apps logs via the google dev console.
 Debugging via the google console and the debugger keyword also works.